jukkahuhtamaki/dashboard-demo/README.md

 Online manual is available for implementing your first dashboard: https://dc-js.github.io/dc.js/

 The implementation is non-trivial, yet manageable with some knowledge on JS and the basics of web development.

+### Telling stories with data ###

+For insights on the ways to tell complelling and insightful stories with data, spending an hour with Hans Rosling's talk [A Fact-Based World View Requires Open Data, InfoViz & More](https://www.youtube.com/watch?v=2HAirZQtl9s) at OKFestival 2012 is a great investment.